st3r4g/swvkc/README.md

 # swvkc (temporary name)
-swvkc is an attempt to write a simple Wayland compositor.
-Rendering is done via Vulkan and input is acquired directly from the kernel.
-It is still very WIP and should not be used until the implementation of the most important Wayland interfaces is completed.
+`swvkc` is an experimental Wayland compositor which aims to be minimalistic but efficient.
+Compositing is done by importing the clients video buffers into Vulkan and copying them onto the screen buffer.

+# Current status
+WARNING!
+The software is extremely early stage.
+* `weston-simple-dmabuf-drm` buffer successfully presented to the screen (which is still a VkSwapchain buffer, one of the next steps would be to see if it's possible to use a 'simple' buffer instead, manually feeding it to GBM/DRM).

+# General description

 ## Constraints
 * The hardware is required to support the modern DRM atomic commit interface